Code-Institute-Submissions/Garathd-milestone-project-1/README.md

 ## Deployment

 During development, all code was written in Cloud 9 and updates were saved and tested locally.
 Throughout the process I used Github to keep track of changes and to maintain version control in my codebase.
+The devlopment version of my website is the same as the deployment version as the project isn't very complex.
 Once development was completed I deployed the project to GitHub pages by taking the following steps:

 - Make the final commit to the repo
 - Click settings